 9.3 Maintainability Requirements.
-The contractor shall demonstrate his equipment mean-time-to-replic (MTTR) (Ho in MIL-STD-471), as stated in his bid data submission.
+The contractor shall demonstrate his equipment mean-time-to-repair (MTTR) (Ho in MIL-STD-471), as stated in his bid data submission.
 The stated value shall be less than or equal to MTTR (Ho) of 300 minutes.
 The maximum tolerable MTTR (H1 of MIL-STD-471) shall be 360 minutes.
-The MTTR shall include all the time required to troubleshoot, fault isolate, repair and test the equipment for any malfunction down to the lowest circuit card or module level of the equipment, but does not include calibration time.
-In equipments, sections of equipments or plug-ins (see para 2.3) not utilizing a modular concept, MTTR shall include all time required to troubleshoot, fault isolate, repair and test the equipment for any malfunction down to the lowest discrete component (resistor, switch, transistor, integrated circuit, nonrepairable assembly, and so forth) of the equipment, but does not include calibration time.
+The MTTR shall include all the time required to troubleshoot, fault isolate, repair and test the equipment for any malfunction down to the lowest circuit card or module level of the equipments or plug-ins (see para 2.3) not utilizing a modular concept, MTTR shall include all time required to troubleshoot, fault isolate, repair and test the equipment for any malfunction down to the lowest discrete component (resistor, switch, transistor, integrated circuit, nonrepairable assembly, and so forth) of the equipment, but does not include calibration time.